Emotional Avoidance

 B) the anxiety was unbearable; and

-C) the Avoidance ‘worked’ in keeping you safe and reducing distress.
+C) the avoidance ‘worked’ in keeping you safe and reducing distress.

 Consequently, the next time you take a stroll through the park, you will feel even more anxious and feel an even stronger urge to avoid.
 You’ll become more fearful and more dependent upon avoidance.
 What’s more, it reinforces the notion that anxiety itself is ‘bad’, ‘dangerous’, ‘unbearable’, and that you can’t cope with it.
 You’ll become phobic of anxiety itself.
-And this doesn’t just apply to anxiety either – it applies to all emotions.
-If you avoid any emotion, you’ll come to fear it, and that always makes it worse.
-Even a small amount will be ‘too much’ or ‘too distressing’, and your urge to avoid will be very strong.

 There are often a range of skills that can help you deal with challenging situations and emotions.
 A big part of psychological therapy is to impart such relevant skills.
 But if you always avoid, you never learn the skills.
 It makes avoidance the ‘only option’.

-Avoidance can get in the way of a meaningful life
+Avoidance Can Get in the Way of a Meaningful Life

 If you always avoid the dog park, you never get to enjoy it.
-It you forever smother sadness, perhaps you never grieve and never move on.
-If you can’t tolerate guilt, perhaps you never say no – and sometimes, we need to say no. In short, if we cut ourselves off from certain emotions, we cut ourselves off from certain experiences.
+If you forever smother sadness, perhaps you never grieve and never move on.
+If you can’t tolerate guilt, perhaps you never say no—and sometimes, we need to say no.

 If you’re convinced emotional avoidance is a bad idea, stay tuned for future posts on Distress Tolerance and Emotion Regulation.